 Published in Research Policy.

-Best Paper Award in the 2011 Atlanta Science and Innovation Conference (William Page Award)
+Best Paper Award in the canadian viagra india 2011 Atlanta Science and Innovation Conference (William Page Award)

 Science Maps (Click here to explore interactive maps)